 Medical records for patients pregnant between July 2006 and July 2008 were reviewed.
-Authors found 45 women with diagnosed umbilical cord cysts and compared the medical records for these patients with 85 women as controls (no cyst).
-The average diameter of umbilical cord cysts was 3 mm (+/- 2.1 mm).
+The authors found 45 women with diagnosed umbilical cord cysts and compared the medical records for these patients with 85 women as controls (no cyst).
+The average diameter of an umbilical cord cyst was 3 mm (+/- 2.1 mm).
 All patients were reexamined between the 9th week and 20th week of pregnancy.
 By the 20th week, all cysts had resolved.

 Lower BMIs and incidence of cysts

 Researchers found that women with lower BMIs tended to be more likely to be diagnosed with umbilical cord cysts.
 When pregnancy and fetal complications were compared between the two groups researchers were unable to find a connection between complications and first-trimester umbilical cord cysts.

 Source: Hannaford K, Reeves S, Wegner E. Umbilical cord cysts in the first trimester: are they associated with pregnancy complications?
 J Ultrasound Med.
 2013 May;32(5):801-6. doi: 10.7863/ultra.32.5.801.
 PubMed